Renting a Car in Tulum Mexico: The Ultimate Guide

 2. What’s the minimum age for renting a car in Mexico?

 Theoretically, you need to be 21 to rent a car in Mexico.
-However, if you are younger than 25 you may have to pay a sort of “young driver surcharge” which varies for each car rental.
+However, if you are younger than 25, you may have to pay a sort of “young driver surcharge” which varies for each car rental.

 2. A Valid Credit Card

-You will need a credit card to rent a car in Tulum and all Mexico.
+You will need a credit card to rent a car in Tulum and all of Mexico.
 That is because the car rental agency will need to hold on to an amount as a deposit for any damages or fines.

-That is why I always recommend getting full insurance with zero deductibles (deducible in Spanish) but we will talk about it in another section below.
+That is why I always recommend getting full insurance with zero deductibles (deducible in Spanish), but we will talk about it in another section below.

 Debit card bookings for rental cars are sometimes possible, but not every company accepts them.